I’d be lying if I said that most people didn’t head to Southeast Asia to lie on beaches, eat cheap food and drink cheap beer.

 Hidden in the jungles of Phong Nha-Ke Bang National Park in Central Vietnam lies the largest cave in the world, Hang Son Doong.
 Translated as “Mountain River Cave”, this colossal cavern was first discovered in 1990 by local man Ho Khanh while seeking shelter from a storm.

-He unfortunately lost his bearings on his way back to the village, and didn’t find it again until 2008.
-When he returned with a team of British caving experts they surveyed the cave, and determined it to be the largest ever found.
+He, unfortunately, he lost his bearings on his way back to the village and didn’t find it again until 2008.
+When he returned with a team of British caving experts they surveyed the cave and determined it to be the largest ever found.

 The local tour company Oxalis fought hard to run sustainable and responsible expeditions to Hang Son Doong, and ran their first trip in 2013.